kancharlaNarmadha/1B/README.md

-# EX 8A IO-FILE- STREAMS
+# EX 8B IO & FILE -READER/WRITER
 ## DATE:
 ## AIM:
-To implement a Java Program to read a byte in a file "testout.txt" using FileInputStream
+To write a Java Program to read the content from the String using Reader

+Note: Get the Input String from the User and Display the Content of the String using predefined function

+ Initialize char[] array = new char[39];